sitamgithub-MSIT/MalDetect/README.md

 - `.gcloudignore`: This file contains the files that Google Cloud will ignore.
 - `.gitignore`: This file contains the files to be ignored by Git.
 - `requirements.txt`: This file contains the list of Python dependencies for the project.
 It can install the dependencies using the `pip` package manager.
-- `requirements-test.txt`: This file contains the list of Python dependencies for testing the project.
+- `requirements-test.txt`: This file contains the Python dependencies for testing the project.
 It can install the dependencies using the `pip` package manager.
 - `LICENSE`: This file contains the license information for the project.
 - `README.md`: This file provides an overview of the project and its structure.